William Barber (New Zealand politician): Early life and family

 Born in Wellington in 1857, Barber was educated at St Peter's School.
 He began work in his father's dyeing firm of Barber and Company, and eventually became its head.
 He married Emily Clarke, of Somerset, England, in 1879, and had three sons and two daughters.

 Member of Parliament

 William Barber represented the Wellington electorate of Newtown for the whole of its existence, from 1902 to 1908.
 In 1908 he was defeated for the reconstituted electorate of Wellington South.

 New Liberal Party

 Barber was associated with the New Liberal Party.
 His favourite idea was one shared by the other New Liberals-that the institutions of local government should be strengthened and given more scope and power.
 He heartily supported Harry Ell's 1904 Municipal Corporations Bill, which provided for borough councils to hold referendums.
+He supported the 1905 Workers' Dwellings Bill, seeing it as a way to expand inner-city areas such as those in his electorate of Newtown.

 Barber also advocated state fire insurance, state coal mines, and the old radical favourite, reduction of taxes on the necessities of life.
 However, he did not favour the elective executive.